 So, you can see from the above examples that it can be used to talk about expenses as well as bad personal habits.

 Well, we are at the end of this episode and the next phrasal verb is fitting for the final one here today.
 To “close down”, means to “cerrar” in Spanish.
-When a business can no longer continue to operate, then it is forced to close down.
+When a business can no longer continues to operate, then it is forced to close down.

 Here is an example, “Despite months of negotiating with creditors the company finally had to close down as it had no cash to continue operating.”